 Different Types of Residence Permits You Can Get in Turkey

-• Short-term residence permit (includes exchange students, scientific researchers, tourists, property buyers)
+• Short-term residence permit (includes exchange students, scientific researchers, tourists, and property buyers)

 • Family residence permit